MetOffice/CSET/docs/source/contributing/architecture.rst

 Copies static files for the visualisation website to use and creates a symlink from the configured WEB_DIR to ``$CYLC_WORKFLOW_SHARE_DIR/web``.

-This app should probably be merged into finish_website.
+In future this app is likely to be merged into finish_website.

 fetch_fcst
 ~~~~~~~~~~